nigelhorne/Log-Abstraction/README.md

 # DESCRIPTION

-The `Log::Abstraction` class provides a flexible logging layer that can handle different types of loggers, including code references, arrays, file paths, and objects.
+The `Log::Abstraction` class provides a flexible logging layer on top of different types of loggers, including code references, arrays, file paths, and objects.
 It also supports logging to syslog if configured.